auth0/docs/articles/architecture-scenarios/_includes/_authorization/_introduction.md

 * Will your application be calling a third-party API?
 * Should your applications and/or APIs be enforcing access control based on user claims?
 <% if (platform === "b2b") { %>
-* What if I want to know which organization my access token applies to?
+* What if I need to know which organization an access token or id token is associated with?
 <%  } %>

 Auth0 supports access restriction for either applications or APIs based on certain conditions.
 In certain scenarios, you may want to create a [Rule](/rules) that returns an `UnauthorizedError` when, for example, a user attempts access to an application or an API at an incorrect time (as described in this [example](/authorization/concepts/sample-use-cases-rules#allow-access-only-on-weekdays-for-a-specific-application)) - or if the user doesn’t have the right claim(s) contained in their [`app_metadata`](/users/concepts/overview-user-metadata).
 For an _application_ using <dfn data-key="openid">[OpenID Connect (OIDC)](/protocols/oidc)</dfn>, this would prevent the allocation of the [ID Token](/tokens/id-tokens) used to authorize access.
 Similarly, for an _API_, allocation of any OAuth2 <dfn data-key="Access Token">[Access Token](/tokens/access-tokens)</dfn> (used when [calling the API](/api-auth/why-use-access-tokens-to-secure-apis)), could be prevented as described in this [example](/api-auth/restrict-access-api#example-deny-access-to-anyone-calling-the-api).